mittagessen/kraken/docs/index.rst

   While kraken is Python 2/3 compliant, there are limits to its compatibility.
   For various reasons it is not possible to use :ref:`pickled models
   <pyrnn>` under Python 3.
 As the vast majority of models are still in
   the legacy format it is recommended to use Python 2.7.
+On the other hand all models in the central repository are converted to the fully upward compatible pronn format.

 Finally you'll have to scrounge up an RNN to do the actual recognition of characters.
 To download ocropus' default RNN converted to the new format and